konecorp/kone-api-examples/README.md

 To run this project using a debugger, complete the steps in the instructions above without running step 5.
 Then continue following this example, which uses Visual Studio Code debugger:

 1. Click on the debugger icon on the left side.
-2. If you want, set breakpoints within the `src/examples/elevator-call-demo.ts` file.
+2. If you want, set breakpoints within the `src/examples/elevator-call-2-demo.ts` file.
 3. Run in debugger mode by pressing on the running icon in the debugger tab.

 ![Full debugger flow](./img/full-debugger-flow.jpg?raw=true 'debugger')

 ## Running other examples

 Other examples can be found in `src/examples` folder.
-To run any of them, the **CLIENT_ID** and **CLIENT_SECRET** variables need to be defined.
-Since the same variables are used in each example, you can set them up locally as environmental variables or write a .env file to the root directory.
+To run any of them, the **CLIENT_ID**, **CLIENT_SECRET** and **BUILDING_ID** variables need to be defined.
+Since the same variables are used in each example, you can set them up locally as environmental variables or in a .env file to the root directory.
 For more information on .env files, please see https://www.npmjs.com/package/dotenv.

 Any of the examples can be started with the following syntax: